ijjones/cse15l-lab-reports/lab-report-1-week-1.md

 * You can copy files using <code>scp</code> also known as secure copy.
 * In your terminal, type <pre><code>scp File Name cs15lfa22zz@ieng6.ucsd.edu:~/
 Note: Replace zz with you specific letters </code></pre>
+This will copy a file to the server
+*

 **Part 6: Setting an SSH key**